momentohq/public-dev-docs/docs/develop/api-reference/list-collections.md

 </details>

 ### ListPopBack
-Remove and return the last item from a list.
+Remove and return the last entity from a list.

 | Name            | Type         | Description                                   |
 | --------------- | ------------ | --------------------------------------------- |